yeisik/respiratory_infection_prediction/README.md

 - - "2", Predict symptomatic response to exposure.
 Binary outcome.
 - - "3", Continuous value prediction of symptom score after exposure.
 Continous outcome.

+- --uptoTimePoint, The time point to be predicted.
+0 for Phase 1 and 24 for Phase 3.
+Other time points are also supported.
+- --algorithm, Classification and Regression algorithms to be used.
+'LR', 'SVM', 'KNN', 'RF', 'XGB' should be selected for SC-1 and SC-2.
+'Lasso','ElasticNet','LinearSVR','KNNR','BayesRidge','Ridge','GradientR','DTreeR','XGBR' are Regressor for SC-3 .

 - --input, input graph file.
 Only accepted edgelist format.